-Explicit process creation.
-We found two extensions of HASKELL in this category: EDEN [40] and GPH [31].
+Explicit Process Creation We found two extensions of HASKELL in this category: EDEN [31] and GPH [35].
 Both use a small set of syntactic constructs for explicit process creation.
-Their fine-grain parallelism, while providing enough control to implement parallel algorithms efficiently, frees the programmer from the tedious task of managing low-level details of communications -which uses lazy shared data.
+Their fine-grain parallelism, while providing enough control to implement parallel algorithms efficiently, frees the programmer from the tedious task of managing low-level details of communications-which uses lazy shared data.
 Processes are automatically managed by sophisticated runtime systems for shared memory machines or distributed ones.

-As above, cost analysis is hard to do and, sometimes, the runtime fails to distribute correctly the data [31]; it introduces too much communications and thus a lack of scalability.
-Another distributed language is HUME [19].
+As above, cost analysis is hard to do and, sometimes, the runtime fails to distribute correctly the data [35]; it introduces too much communications and thus a lack of scalability.
+Another parallel language is HUME [22].
 The main advantage of this language is that it is provided with a cost analysis of the programs for real-time purpose but with limitations of the expressiveness.

-Algorithmic skeletons.
-Skeletons are patterns of parallel computations [15].
+Algorithmic Skeletons Skeletons are patterns of parallel computations [18].
 They can be seen as high-order functions that provide parallelism.
 They thus fall into the category of functional extensions.
-They are many skeleton libraries [15].
+They are many skeleton libraries [18].
 For OCAML, the most known work is the one of [11].

-Distributed functional languages.
-In front of parallel functional languages, there are many concurrent extensions of functional languages such as ERLANG, CLEAN or JOCAML [27].
+Distributed Functional Languages In front of parallel functional languages, there are many concurrent extensions of functional languages such as ERLANG, CLEAN or JOCAML [32].
 The latter is a concurrent extension of OCAML, which add explicit synchronisations of processes using specific patterns.

-ALICE-ML [30] adds what is called a "future" for communicating values.
+ALICE- ML [34] adds what is called a "future" for communicating values.
 A future is a placeholder for an undetermined result of a concurrent computation.
 When the computation delivers a result, the associated future is eliminated by globally replacing it by the result value.
 The language also contains "promises" that are explicit handles of futures.
 SCALA is a functional extension of JAVA which provides concurrency, using the actor model: mostly, creation of agents that can migrate across resources.
 Two others extensions of OCAML are [8] and [9].
 The former uses SPMD primitives with a kind of futures.
 The latter allows migration of threads that communicate using particular shared data.